bacadra/bacadra/readme.md

 p.dbase.close()
 ~~~

-While database is creating, the full table relative schema is creating.
+While database is creating, the full table relative ssodb is creating.